loda-lang/loda-programs/programs/oeis/list3.md

 * [A314840](http://oeis.org/A314840) ([L11 program](314/A314840.asm)): Coordination sequence Gal.5.66.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314848](http://oeis.org/A314848) ([L18 program](314/A314848.asm)): Coordination sequence Gal.5.110.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314886](http://oeis.org/A314886) ([L27 program](314/A314886.asm)): Coordination sequence Gal.5.114.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314893](http://oeis.org/A314893) ([L53 program](314/A314893.asm)): Coordination sequence Gal.6.259.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314894](http://oeis.org/A314894) ([L21 program](314/A314894.asm)): Coordination sequence Gal.6.194.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314896](http://oeis.org/A314896) ([L22 program](314/A314896.asm)): Coordination sequence Gal.4.53.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314898](http://oeis.org/A314898) ([L26 program](314/A314898.asm)): Coordination sequence Gal.5.136.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.